-To further validate the practical utility of the AI-based system, case studies were analyzed from three mid-sized banking institutions that participated in a pilot program.
+To further validate the practical utility of the AIbased system, case studies were analyzed from three mid-sized banking institutions that participated in a pilot program.
 Institution A reported a 37% reduction in compliance-related operational costs over six months, mainly due to automation of suspicious activity reports (SARs) and KYC updates.
-Institution B integrated the system with their core banking platform and observed a 52% improvement in alert precision, thereby minimizing false escalations.
+Institution B integrated the system with their core banking platform and observed a 52% improvement in precision, thereby minimizing false alert escalations.
 Institution C leveraged NLP modules to automatically parse regulatory updates and align them with their internal policy framework, achieving full alignment with three recent regulatory circulars within a week of issuance.
 These case studies highlight the real-world benefits of deploying AI in compliance workflows, particularly in enhancing agility, accuracy, and cost-efficiency.
+5.6 Comparative Analysis with Traditional

-5.6 Comparative Analysis with Traditional Monitoring Systems
+5.6 Comparative Analysis with Traditiona Monitoring Systems